noname863/PMM/README.md

 *  --apply-home: applies only home configuration.
 Can be run without sudo
 *  --init: creates initial configuration.
     All (directly) installed packages are written to the list of "unsorted" packages.
-    All files which are not related to the packages are added to the list of ignored files
 *  --install: adds package(s) to the list of unsorted packages.
 Installs package(s) to the system
 *  --uninstall: remove package(s) from all of the package lists.
 Uninstalls package(s) from the system